 6. Heritage Village

 As the name suggests, the Heritage Village has been constructed like a traditional Emirati village of the past.
 You will get a chance to walk around the village, check out little shops displaying various forms of craftsmanship – metal work, carpentry or pottery.
 If history intrigues you, Heritage Village is a must-visit!

 The Big Bus Tour in Abu Dhabi ends with a Dhow or Traditional Boat Cruise along the Corniche.
 4 cruises depart daily from stop no.15 at 10.30 am, 11.30 am, 3.30 pm and 4.30 pm.
-Since this cruise only happens during the day, you’ll be able to get a clear view of the Abu Dhabi skyline as you sail past towering building.
+Since this cruise only happens during the day, you’ll be able to get a clear view of the Abu Dhabi skyline as you sail past towering buildings.
 However, my personal recommendation is that you spend more time exploring the city stops with Big Bus throughout the day.
 In case you are worried about missing out on the boat cruise, which does seem lucrative, worry not because I’m going to share a better option for a Dhow Cruise with dinner in the next section.